RameshMF/spring-boot-tutorial/springboot-thymeleaf-security-demo/README.md

-# Beginning SpringBoot 2

-### Chapter 13 : Securing Web Applications using SpringBoot
+# Spring Boot + Spring MVC + Role Based Spring Security + Hibernate + Thymeleaf + MySQL Tutorial

-**springboot-thymeleaf-security-demo**: This module demonstrates how to secure a SpringBoot +Thymeleaf based web application using Spring Security.
+**springboot-thymeleaf-security-demo**: This tutorial demonstrates how to secure a SpringBoot +Thymeleaf based web application using Spring Security.

 #### How to run?